 “The school and teaching staff have post remote learning identified many new ways to support the teaching and learning using a more blended approach of both face to face and technology-driven learning experiences”, Nick said.

-“Student-centred and collaborative learning is empowering our young men and women and their engagement levels and attendance rates are growing at a fast pace each and every day, with the new technologies being one of the catalysts for a more vibrant learning community.
+“Student-centered and collaborative learning is empowering our young men and women and their engagement levels and attendance rates are growing at a fast pace each and every day, with the new technologies being one of the catalysts for a more vibrant learning community.

 “These new technologies such as Vivi have supported our workflows through the COVID period also.
 Last year, we could not accommodate a full hall of students and parents for our graduation event, so we streamed it live to YouTube to allow parents to view it and used the Signage feature on Vivi to broadcast the event to classrooms for the students in real-time.
 As far as we are aware, this is the first time anything like this has been possible before in our diocese and Vivi helped make it so much easier.”